My first Chrome extension

 Examples

-Given this manifest here are examples on how you can program your JS files.
+Given this manifest, here are examples of how you can program your JavaScript files.

 manifest.json: